amruthjakku/InternLink/docs/IMPLEMENTATION_GUIDE.md

 # Comprehensive Implementation Guide - Progress Tracker Next.js App

 ## Overview
-This document provides a complete roadmap for implementing all missing features from the Streamlit frontend into the Next.js application, covering all three dashboards: Mentor, Intern, and Admin.
+This document provides a complete roadmap for implementing all missing features from the Streamlit frontend into the Next.js application, covering all three dashboards: Tech Lead, AI developer Intern, and Admin.

 ## Table of Contents
 1. [Feature Gap Analysis](#feature-gap-analysis)